-**Scheme of Work based on Matilda by Roald Dahl. ** This is a 5 week scheme of work (although can be extended over 6 weeks) aimed at Year 7 students.
+**Scheme of Work based on Matilda by Roald Dahl. ** This is a 5 week scheme of work (although can be extended over 6 weeks - I have included 6 PowerPoints but lesson 4 and 5 can be combined) aimed at Year 7 students.
 It could work well for Key Stage Two Drama students also.
 This resources includes; Scheme of work.
 PowerPoints for each of the 5 lessons.
 Resources.
 The lessons cover the topics of; Telling the Story through still images Characterisation The Chokey (Soundscapes and Physical Theatre) Revolting Children (from the musical - this one often takes two lessons) The Ending of the Story.

 Devising Theatre Support Cards Developed to aid students when they are develop their GCSE devised performances however many of the activities would also work well with A Level students.
 Includes 46 different exercises and rehearsal techniques to help students in the initial stages of devising, during the main rehearsals and in the final stages before a performance.
 Each card also includes reflection questions to support with student responses when completing their written coursework.
 I have a number of these card sets printed and laminated on keychains so that each group can select the rehearsal technique appropriate to them in the devising lessons, however you could also have cards printed separately so that you could select the technique for them.
 I have included the PDF file (ready to print) and the PowerPoint, in case you wish to adapt the wording of a technique or want to add your own rehearsal techniques in also.
 You may need to change the font on the titles if you use the PowerPoint version as I downloaded this font.